Browse Exhibits (3 total)

 Movable Type offers examples of literary material from the University of Victoria's Special Collections in relation to recent developments in textual studies, in order to present a wide range of items within their unique library context.
 These items include the codex, the book, and the magazine, but the material chosen by the contributors in each of these categories offers a diversity that challenges any stable definitions of bound print and manuscript material.
 This collections-based project highlights individual items and makes them newly discoverable, but the project also forges multiple connections across a wide variety of material to highlight the importance of placing bound collations of print and manuscript within their rich literary as well as library ecologies.

-Movable Type is a collaborative project authored by UVic's first year Department of English PhD and MA graduate students, created as an assignment for Dr. Alison Chapman's English 500 (Research Methods and Textual Studies) course in the Fall of 2016.
-Students were asked to choose bound print material from the collection (or, if they wished, a codex), that matched their research interests, and to present their material in one of two themes, "The Book" and "Authorship."
+Movable Type is a collaborative project authored by UVic's first year Department of English PhD and MA graduate students, created as an assignment for Dr. Alison Chapman's English 500 (Research Methods and Textual Studies) course in the Fall of 2016, 2017, and 2018.
+Students were asked to choose bound print material from the collection (or, if they wished, a codex), that matched their research interests, and to present their material in particular themes: for 2016 these were "The Book" and "Authorship," for 2017 "Readers" and "Paper," and for 2018 "Networks."

 I want to thank my Library colleagues for their invaluable help and support, in particular Matt Huculak, Lara Wilson, Lisa Goddard, and John Frederick.
-My work study student, Renee Gaudet, diligently turned her JCURA undergraduate project into an example Omeka exhibit for the graduate students, and help me to formulate my scaffolded guidance for the assignment.
+My Fall 2016 work study student, Renee Gaudet, diligently turned her JCURA undergraduate project into an example Omeka exhibit for the graduate students, and helped me to formulate my scaffolded guidance for the assignment.
 I also owe a huge debt of thanks to my graduate students for their enthusiasm, dedication, and willingness to experiment with a digital platform that was new to all of them.
+Finally, many thanks to the donors of material in Special Collections, without whom none of this magical work could have happened.